PavanRangani/docs/docs/prd/tasks/tasks.md

 #### Section

 - Default it is a disabled field.
 It is enabled once the entity is selected.
 It's a mandatory field.
+  - On hover, shows tooltip message.
+Message is: `First select the entity`

 - It's a mandatory field.
 Shows only the applicable sections of the selected entity.
 At a time only one section is selected.
 - There is two types of Section available in the dropdown: `Tabs` & `Agenda Items`.
 Possible values of the section dropdown is below: